laaksomavrick/ownyourday.ca/terraform/README.md

   - All this goes into "production" via the modules
 - App server
   - Use EC2
+    - Maybe use ECS instead with EC2 launch type with a t4g.nano; handles a lot of the leg work?
     - Install docker with userdata or with an image that contains Docker by default
+      - Make sure terraform has a reference to the image tag in EC2 so we can update that to pull
     - Docker environment platform
     - EC2: t4g.nano
     - ECR: hold 2 images per month, last and current